lightning/lightning-rfc/07-routing-gossip.md

 ### Requirements

-The `announcement_signatures` message is created by constructing a `channel_announcement` message, corresponding to the newly established channel, and signing it with the secrets matching an endpoint's `node_id` and `bitcoin_key`.
-After it's signed, the
+The `announcement_signatures` message is created by constructing a `channel_announcement` message, corresponding to the newly confirmed channel funding transaction, and signing it with the secrets matching an endpoint's `node_id` and `bitcoin_key`.
-`announcement_signatures` message may be sent.

 A node:
   - If the `open_channel` message has the `announce_channel` bit set AND a `shutdown` message has not been sent: